 Equally, an individual acting as a director, signing off documents or in any way holding him/herself out as a director, but not being formally recognised as one, is de facto a director and will be treated no different to a formally appointed director.

-At Francis Wilks & Jones we have considerable experience of director disqualification matters, dealing with representations on the above and many other issues that you may not have previously considered, as well as acting for directors in litigated disqualification proceedings.
+At Francis Wilks & Jones we have considerable experience of director disqualification proceedings, dealing with representations on the above and many other issues that you may not have previously considered, as well as acting for directors in litigated disqualification proceedings.
 We are the leading UK law firm dealing with this area of law.